treeverse/lakeFS/docs/reference/protected_branches.md

 Only merges are allowed into protected branches.
 Together with the power of pre-merge [hooks](../setup/hooks.md), you can run validations on your data before it reaches your important branches and is exposed to consumers.

-You can create rules for a specific branch, or to any branch that matches a name pattern you specify with [glob](https://en.wikipedia.org/wiki/Glob_(programming)) syntax (supporting `?` and `*` wildcards).
+You can create rules for a specific branch or any branch that matches a name pattern you specify with [glob](https://en.wikipedia.org/wiki/Glob_(programming)) syntax (supporting `?` and `*` wildcards).

 ## How it works

-When at least one protection rules applies to a branch, the branch is protected.
+When at least one protection rule applies to a branch, the branch is protected.
 The following operations will fail on protected branches:
 1. Object write operations: **upload** and **delete** objects.
 1. Branch operations: **commit** and **reset uncommitted changes**.